Visiting the Purfleet Heritage and Military Centre

 The Garrison and the Rifle Range was a huge part of this but the industrial history is also explored with displays on local factories like Van den Burgh and Jurgens, and Thames Board Mills.

-We also explore the way we lived with recontructed hardware, camera and electronics shops, a vintage toy and sporting goods shop.
+We also explore the way we lived with recontructed 1940s living room and kitchen, hardware, camera and electronics and vintage toy shop.

 Remembering the men and women of Purfleet who gave their lives in two World Wars.